Read our Racial Justice Taskforce Report, Updated September 2019

 Shir Tikvah’s Commitment to Racial Justice

-Shir Tikvah is committed to practice and pursue racial equity, racial inclusivity, and racial justice, both within our congregation and in the greater community.
+Shir Tikvah is committed to practicing & pursuing racial equity, racial inclusivity, and racial justice, both within our congregation and in the greater community.
 We strive to identify racism and to undo racism as a community and an institution.

 We are a racially diverse congregation.
 Shir Tikvah is committed to reflect and honor this diversity in our Shabbat services, on our Board of Directors, in our religious school, and in our other programming.

 Shir Tikvah’s Racial Justice Task Force is in ongoing pursuit of these commitments.
 It pursues them by: